-Inaugurated in 2012 by the Faculty Association’s Status of Women & Equity Committee (SWEC), the Equity & Inclusivity Award recognizes a member or affiliate of the University of Waterloo community whose actions have demonstrated an exemplary commitment to improving equity, inclusivity, and/or diversity at the University of Waterloo.
+Inaugurated in 2012 by the Faculty Association’s Equity Committee (formerly the Status of Women & Equity Committee, or "SWEC"), the Equity & Inclusivity Award recognizes a member or affiliate of the University of Waterloo community whose actions have demonstrated an exemplary commitment to improving equity, inclusivity, and/or diversity at the University of Waterloo.

 2016: FemPhys, co-founders Emma McKay, Jennifer Reid and Sarah Kaiser